scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 This function can be verified by controlling one ADALM2000 through a libm2k script, and verifying the noise profile with a second ADALM2000 and the spectrum analyzer in the Scopy GUI.
-The following code snippet generates four "bands" of 1mV/√Hz noise on the ADALM2000 W2 output (with a sinewave on W1, for double-checking functionality.)
+The following code snippet generates four "bands" of 1mV/:math:`\sqrt{\rm Hz}` noise on the ADALM2000 W2 output (with a sinewave on W1, for double-checking functionality.)

 .. code-block:: python